icehouse-ventures/laravel-mermaid/README.md

 ## Configuration
+You can customize the Mermaid configuration by publishing the `mermaid.php` config file and changing the settings as needed.
 You can publish the configuration file using the following command:

 ```bash
 php artisan vendor:publish --provider="IcehouseVentures\LaravelMermaid\ServiceProvider" --tag="config"